eliasmeireles/google-drive-uploader/README.md

 ### Automation & Default Paths
 The tool looks for configuration in default paths, making it ideal for Docker and Kubernetes:
-- **Credentials**: `/etc/google-driver-uploader/api-key.json` (optional if token exists)
 - **Token**: `/etc/google-driver-uploader/token.json` (also checks current directory)
+- **Credentials**: `/etc/google-driver-uploader/api-key.json` (Optional: Only needed if you need to regenerate a token)

 > [!NOTE]
 > For automated environments (Docker, Kubernetes), you only need to provide the `token.json` file.
-The `api-key.json` is only required for initial authentication or token refresh.
+The `api-key.json` is **NOT** required for uploads if you used `--token-gen` to create your token.

 ### Kubernetes CronJob Example

 You can run this tool as a CronJob in Kubernetes to automate your backups.
+Since `token.json` is self-sufficient, the secret is very simple.

 ```yaml
 apiVersion: v1